-“Office space is one of the top three cost drivers in your business, along with people and technology,” says says Kevin Dempsey, Project Manager at Managed by Q, “However, if planned correctly the office should fundamentally increase a company’s productivity.”
-Dempsey, who has years of experience in commercial real estate, has worked with startups including Grovo, DailyMotion, Justworks, and Glossier to identify, lease, and build out offices that support their mission and growth.
+“Office space is one of the top three cost drivers in your business, along with people and technology,” says Project Manager Kevin Dempsey.
+“However, if planned correctly the office should fundamentally increase a company’s productivity.”
+Dempsey, who has years of experience in commercial real estate, has worked with startups including Grovo, DailyMotion, Justworks, and Glossier to identify, lease, and build out office spaces that support their mission and growth.

 Searching for a new workspace can become less daunting when you know the goals for your office, how much space you need for your team, your relocation schedule, and budget requirements.
 When you consider these, you can find a space that will best support your team and is the best value for your company.

 Before beginning the search for a new office space, work with your finance and operations team to create a budget that includes one-time and monthly costs for finding, preparing, moving into, and maintaining your space.
 This will enable you to effectively work with your broker to evaluate the costs and benefits of different office spaces.

 Defining your schedule for building out and moving into your new space will help your broker evaluate available spaces and find ones are a fit for your timeframe.

 - Work backwards from your move-in date to set a schedule for selecting a space, signing the lease, completing a build out, and moving in

 - Secure a space at least three months before your move